Complete Guide to Dendera Temple Egypt from Luxor (2026)

 New Year Chapel where rituals were held.
 The ceiling shows Nut giving birth to the sun.

-Dendera has been an important religious site for thousands of years.
-According to ancient Egyptian mythology, this is the place where the goddess Hathor gave birth to Ihy, the child of Horus.
-Because of this, Dendera became the main cult centre of Hathor and an important place of worship even in predynastic times.
+Dendera has been an important religious spot for thousands of years.
+In Egyptian myth, this is where the goddess Hathor gave birth to Ihy, the child of Horus — which made it her main cult centre and a place of worship going all the way back to predynastic times.

 The Temple of Hathor: Goddess Symbolism